Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 for slaves in the District of Columbia, most of whom were servants for the

-codes, the District of Columbia was relatively moderate.
+codes, the District of Columbia's regulations were relatively moderate.
 Slaves were allowed to

 hire their services and live apart from their masters, and free blacks were